dmbarbour/wikilon/docs/Runtime.md

 * lazy reference counting - reference counts can lag behind updates to root objects.
 We could model this by tracking an RC deltas table separately from the main RC table, to support incremental GC of resources and perhaps avoid the initial parse and processing of resources that are only briefly referenced.
 NOTE: since we might actually *receive* resources out-of-order, an RC deltas table could usefully delay positive increfs until a parse can be run.

 * ephemeral resources - a context can hold onto a resource that has a zero persistent reference count.
-I don't want to scan contexts when it's time to GC.
-I'll want to track this outside the persistent database, but still in a shared memory-mapped file for multi-processing.
-A bloom filter or hash table should work well.
+I don't want to scan contexts when it's time to GC, especially since they might be spread across many processes.
+So I'll use a shared memory ephemeron table (likely a simple hash-to-refct table).
+A shared memory mutex (with the robust option) should be sufficient for performance since I don't expect a lot of contention on this table.
+It should be sufficient to reference only root values from our contexts.

 GC for secure hash resources, and a shared ephemeron table between processes, is perhaps the main requirement for multi-process access.
 I could (and probably should) use shm_open for the ephemeron table.